APCS-A-DJHS-DSHS/dhs-cs/Arrays and ArrayLists/notes/abstraction.md

-The first example shows "procedural abstraction" -- separating the promise of "you will get fuel in your car if you follow these steps" from the details of "use a rotary pump to move gas from the underground storage tank through a meter into your car".
+The first example shows "procedural abstraction" -- separating the promise of "you will get fuel in your car if you follow these steps" from the details of "use a rotary pump to move gas from the underground storage tank through a meter into your car until the air outflow suddenly increases at which point pumping will stop".
 This is sort of the equivalent of something like the `length()` method in the String class, which promises to give you the length of the String, but doesn't tell you exactly how it comes up with that number.

-The second example shows "data abstraction" -- separating the promise of "if you save, using open will restore the contents of what you saved" from the contents of the file itself.
-This is sort of the equivalent of creating/printing a String.
+The second example shows "data abstraction" -- the idea that you can obtain a Word file by saving your document, and opening that Word file will give you that same document.
+Nothing is said about how the file works -- whether it's encrypted, encoded in Morse code, or represented as a zipped folder with multiple files inside.